 |Subscribe | What is RSS|

 Thomas Edison National Historical Park is a National Park Service site dedicated to promoting an international understanding and appreciation of the life and extraordinary achievements of Thomas Alva Edison by preserving, protecting, and interpreting the Park’s extensive historic artifact and archive collections at the Edison Laboratory Complex and Glenmont, the Edison family estate.
 The Visitor Center is located at 211 Main Street in West Orange, New Jersey.
-For more information call 973-736-0550 ext.
+For more information or directions call 973-736-0550 ext.
 11 or visit: www.nps.gov/edis